guigcr/accent-detection-model/README.markdown

    ```bash
    pip install -r requirements.txt
    ```
-3. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/rtatman/speech-accent-archive) and place it in the `data/` directory.
+3. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/rtatman/speech-accent-archive), place it in the `data/` directory and delete one of the recording folders, leaving only one.

 ## Usage
 1. Preprocess the dataset: